kshitijanand36/Important-programs/README.md

 # Important-programs
-These are some of the important conceptual programs that I have practiced.
+These are some of the important C++ conceptual programs that I have practiced.